How to take care of a Husky puppy: a first-time owner’s guide by Dr. Sarah Ochoa

 Do not let your Husky use the bathroom in their crate.
 This teaches them it is okay to potty in their crate.

-Eventually, your Husky puppy will be able to hold it the whole time in their crate without having an accident.
+Eventually, your Husky puppy can hold it the whole time in their crate without having an accident.

 Potty Pad or Paper Training